-If the pattern of 4 days/28 hours per week is expressly written in your employment contract, then this is a contractual term.
+If the pattern of 4 days / 28 hours per week is expressly written in your employment contract, then this is a contractual term.
 It can only be altered with your agreement.
-If your employer dismisses you for disagreeing with proposed changes to a contractual term, then you will likely have a claim against them for unfair dismissal (see below “If you can’t reach agreement”)
+If your employer dismisses you for disagreeing with proposed changes to a contractual term, then you will likely have a claim against them for unfair dismissal.
+For more on this, see below “If you can’t reach agreement”.

-If the pattern of 4 days/28 hours per week is not expressly written in your employment contract then you may have more difficulty resisting the changes.
+If the pattern of 4 days / 28 hours per week is not written in your employment contract then you may have more difficulty resisting the changes.
 Check exactly what is in your contract, as it may have a maximum number of hours.
 If you are unhappy with the changes, speak to your employer about your concerns.
-For example if they need staff to work 9.5 hours days, can you work less days (so less total hours)?
+For example if they need staff to work 9.5 hours days, can you work less days?

-Question 2.
-Company says I’ll be dismissed if I don’t agree to changes
+Case Study 2.
+Company Says I’ll be dismissed if I Don’t Agree to Changes

 I have been invited to my first consultation meeting regarding a change to our contracts to work 3 fixed bank holidays and move to 5 days instead of 4.
-Is there anything I can do to change the bank holiday changes?
+Is there anything I can do to object to the bank holiday changes?

 If you disagree with changes proposed to your employment contract, it is really important that you communicate that clearly.
 If you do not and continue to work varied terms (e.g. work a changed time shift), then this could be seen as implied acceptance of the changes.

-In order to clearly communicate disagreement to any changes, we recommend formally writing to your employer.
+In order to clearly communicate disagreement to any changes, we recommend formally writing to your employer letting them know you object.
 Should the matter later proceed to an Employment Tribunal, this letter will be treat as a written grievance.

 You cannot be fired for disagreeing changes to your employment contract.
-If your employer did so, you would have a valid claim against them for unfair dismissal (providing that you have worked for that employer for a minimum period of two continuous years).
+If your employer did so, you would have a valid claim against them for unfair dismissal.
+This would be valid providing that you have worked for that employer for a minimum period of two continuous years.